 At Round Hill School, we have a simple goal - everything we do, we make sure we place Students First!
+We believe that "it takes a village to raise a child" and our actions reflect that belief.
 Our vision is the same as vision as BRSD: